 Notes on Alcoholic Athletes

 - Many of these athletes have acknowledged their alcoholism.
 Others have not.
-This list is compiled from biographies and other sources believed to be accurate.
-However, this site cannot guarantee the accuracy of its list of alcoholic athletes.
+This list is compiled from biographies and other sources.
+They are thought to be accurate.
+But this site cannot guarantee the accuracy of its list of alcoholic athletes.